thofma/Tally.jl/README.md

 ### Counting up to an equivalence

-When counting, sometimes one wants to do a tally only with respect to some other invariant or with respect to a relation different from `==`.
-For this task Tally provides the `by` and `equivalence` keyword arguments.
-Tally will consider two elements `x, y` from the input collection equal when counting, whenever `equivalence(by(x), by(y))` is `true`.
+When counting, sometimes one wants to do a tally only with respect to some other invariant or with respect to an equivalence relation different from `==`.
+For this task `tally` provides the `by` and `equivalence` keyword arguments.
+The function `tally` will consider two elements `x, y` from the input collection equal when counting, whenever `equivalence(by(x), by(y))` is `true`.
 The default values are `by = identity` and `equivalence = isequal`.
 If `equivalence` does not define an equivalence relation, the result will be nonsense.
-The optional `equivalence` argument is important in case the equivalence relation under consideration does not admit easily computable unique representatives.

 Note that to indicate that the counting is non-standard, Tally will print the objects within square brackets `[ ]`.